 Explain why the 10th Amendment to the United States Constitution is important to state government and identify the powers granted to the states by the Tenth Amendment and the limits to state government outlined in it.
 (Massachusetts Curriculum Framework for History and Social Studies) [8.T6.5]

-The 10th Amendment to the Constitution states that any powers not granted to the federal government “are reserved to the states, or to the people.”
-It was ratified along with the rest of the Bill of Rights on December 15, 1791.
 The 10th Amendment allows the powers not specifically given to the federal government to be given to the states and people of the states.
 It allows for states to create specific guidelines and regulations separate from the federal government.
 It was ratified along with the rest of the Bill of Rights on December 15, 1791.

 1. INVESTIGATE: State Government Pandemic Policies